-X-Forwarded-For: Add the header field to obtain the real IP address of the client.
+X-Forwarded-For: obtains the real IP address of the client.

-SLB-ID: Add the header field to obtain the ID of the ALB instance.
+SLB-ID: obtains the ID of the ALB instance.

-X-Forwarded-Proto: Add the header field to obtain the listener protocol of the ALB instance.
+X-Forwarded-Proto: obtains the listener protocol of the ALB instance.

-X-Forwarded-Clientcert-subjectdn: Add the header field to obtain information about the owner of the client certificate.
+X-Forwarded-Clientcert-subjectdn: obtains information about the owner of the client certificate.

-X-Forwarded-Clientcert-issuerdn: Add the header field to obtain the information about the authority that issues the client certificate.
+X-Forwarded-Clientcert-issuerdn: obtains information about the authority that issues the client certificate.

-X-Forwarded-Clientcert-fingerprint: Add the header field to obtain the fingerprint of the client certificate.
+X-Forwarded-Clientcert-fingerprint: obtains the fingerprint of the client certificate.

-X-Forwarded-Clientcert-clientverify: Add the header field to obtain the verification result of the client certificate.
+X-Forwarded-Clientcert-clientverify: obtains the verification result of the client certificate.

-X-Forwarded-Port: Add the header field to obtain the ports on which the ALB instance listens.
+X-Forwarded-Port: obtains the port on which the ALB instance listens.

-X-Forwarded-Client-Port: Add the header field to obtain the port over which a client communicates with the ALB instance.
+X-Forwarded-Client-Port: obtains the port over which a client communicates with the ALB instance.

 QUIC Update Select whether to enable the QUIC update feature.
 If you enable QUIC update, select a QUIC listener and associate the listener with the ALB instance.